waste-of-kindergarten/xpython37-v0.1/python/Doc/c-api/file.rst

    is returned if the end of the file is reached immediately.
 If *n* is less than ``0``, however, one line is read regardless of length, but :exc:`EOFError` is raised if the end of the file is reached immediately.

-.. c:function:: int PyFile_SetOpenCodeHook(Py_OpenCodeHookFunction handler)

-   Overrides the normal behavior of :func:`io.open_code` to pass its parameter through the provided handler.

-   The handler is a function of type :c:type:`PyObject *(\*)(PyObject *path, void *userData)`, where *path* is guaranteed to be :c:type:`PyUnicodeObject`.

-   The *userData* pointer is passed into the hook function.
-Since hook functions may be called from different runtimes, this pointer should not refer directly to Python state.

-   As this hook is intentionally used during import, avoid importing new modules during its execution unless they are known to be frozen or available in ``sys.modules``.

-   Once a hook has been set, it cannot be removed or replaced, and later calls to :c:func:`PyFile_SetOpenCodeHook` will fail.
-On failure, the function returns -1 and sets an exception if the interpreter has been initialized.

-   This function is safe to call before :c:func:`Py_Initialize`.

-   .. audit-event:: setopencodehook "" c.PyFile_SetOpenCodeHook

-   .. versionadded:: 3.8

 .. c:function:: int PyFile_WriteObject(PyObject *obj, PyObject *p, int flags)